terrytaubes/Information-Retrieval-System_in_C/README.md

 The George Washington University, Fall 2015 <br><br>

 * Note - Made this for computer architecture during my sophomore year before I even knew what information retrieval was.
-Stoked I still have this, definitely want to play with this in the future.
+Very happy I still have this.
 * Description below comes from original README.txt